trmazi/cardio-technika/README.md

 ## How to use

+If you don't want to use .py files...
+Go ahead and grab the latest release, use that instead!
+Release includes all dependencies already, just run and go.

 ### `cardio_technika.py`
 Here's the main software.
 To use it, here are the basic steps.
 - Install Com0Com or some other virtual null modem tool